In the Courtrooms

 The Loudoun County Circuit Court has installed media presentation devices called “ClickShare” in Courtrooms 2A, 2B, 2C, and 2D.
 This technology will allow attorneys and self-represented litigants to present media from their laptops to the courtroom monitor using wireless technology.
 In order to avail yourselves of this technology, you must first download an application from the ClickShare website onto your laptop.
 Once you are in the courtroom, a bailiff will provide you with a dongle that has a button attached to it.
 When you are ready to present your media via the television, the button is pressed and the content from your laptop will be cast to the monitor.
 Loudoun County Circuit Court staff are available to meet with attorneys who would like to test the equipment.
 Requests can be made via the following portal:

 Any questions regarding ClickShare can be directed to Alex Rueda at

 Bringing in Your Own Equipment

-Many devices can be hooked up to our TV Opens a New Window. using the provided HDMI inputs.
+Many devices can be hooked up to our monitor using the provided HDMI inputs.
 Please note that the cords provided are 6 feet long.
-If you need your device to be further away you will need to provide your own extension cables.
+If you need your device to be further away, you will need to provide your own extension cables.
 The court does not provide any adapters.